tschaible/sonar-android/README.md

 sonar-android-lint-plugin
 =========================

-Extension plugin for Android Lint in Sonar

-The idea is to visualize Android Lint errors directly in Sonar, in the same way as findbugs / PMD / checkstyle errors are reported.
+!!!!
+IN DEVELOPMENT !!!!
 **Contributions are welcome.
 Join the effort !**

+Extension plugin for Android Lint in Sonar.

+The idea is to visualize Android Lint errors directly in Sonar, in the same way as findbugs / PMD / checkstyle errors are reported.

+You can give a try:
+ - clone the repo,
+ - mvn clean install,
+ - copy the jar in your sonar extensions/plugins folder,
+ - restart sonar
+ - mvn sonar:sonar -Dsonar.profile="Android Lint" in your project
+ - That's it !

 This project is part of a larger effort to industrialize Android development.